-In 2022, LTI acquired a property in Padre Garcia, Batangas for the development of the future Batangas Technopark.
+In 2022, LTI acquired a property in Padre Garcia, Batangas which is now being developed as Batangas Technopark.
 LTI is likewise into the construction and operation of standard factory buildings located in multiple sites in Laguna, Cavite, and Pampanga.

 AAI